What's new in CTE?

 Cosmetology III, IV - (for seniors, 4 credits high school)

-Related occupations include hair color specialists, texture specialist, cutting specialist, salon trainer, nail technician, cosmetology instructor, film or theatrical hairstylist and editorial, manicurist/pedicurist, skincare specialist, braid technician, and platform artist.
+Related occupations include hair color specialists, texture specialists, cutting specialists, salon trainers, nail technicians, cosmetology instructors, film or theatrical hairstylists and editorials, manicurists/pedicurists, skin care specialists, braid technicians, and platform artists.

 Students must complete the state requirement of 1,100 clock hours in the hairstyling classroom.

-Students may opt to complete the cosmetology program which has a state requirement of 1,600 hours.
+Students may opt to complete the cosmetology program with a state requirement of 1,600 hours.
 Students may use their hairstyling hours toward their cosmetology license.

 1st Semester: